China Tour Operator

-TravelChinaGuide.com is China's largest and leading online tour operator.
+TravelChinaGuide.com is one of China's largest and leading online tour operators.
 There are many companies claiming that they are the leading tour operators in the country.
-A visitor may be at his wits and trying to choose the real one.
-So, here we show you some tried and tested ways to help you identify a truly reliable tour advisor and avoid travel traps.
+A visitor should be at his wits and trying to choose the real one from the following aspects:

 |License of Xian |

 Answer: For an online operator, the most effective way is to check the 'About Us' section of the website, which performs as a self-introduction.

 Here you should find the full name of the tour company who runs the website, as well as corresponding licenses and other related documents issued by the authority, as proof of its legitimacy.In the absence of such information either the company or the website could be fraudulent or unreliable.